 Growth Plan for the Greater Golden Horseshoe Mississauga Official Plan Policies (MOP) OZ 18/015 W7 Conformity economy, a clean and healthy environment, and social equity, with an extraordinary waterfront. established stable neighbourhoods (MOP section 4).
 The City is planning for a strong economy supported by a range of mobility options and a variety housing and community infrastructure to create distinct, complete communities.
 MOP directs growth to areas that support existing and planned transit facilities and other infrastructure improvements (MOP policy 4.5).
 Further the intent is to develop complete communities in intensification areas such as Community Nodes by promoting an urban form and development that supports public health and active living. as it relates to implementing the Vision will be further evaluated.
-1.2.1 Guiding Principles General Statement of Intent for this Section: The policies of this Plan are based on the following principles: a.
+1.2.1 Guiding Principles active living.
+General Statement of Intent for this Section: The policies of this Plan are based on the following principles: a.
 Complete communities b.
 Prioritize intensification c.
 Provide flexibility to capitalize on new employment opportunities d.
 Support a range and mix of housing options e.
 Integrate land use planning and investment in infrastructure f.
 Provide different approaches to manage growth that recognize diversity of communities g.
 Protect natural heritage, hydrologic, landforms h.
 Conserve and promote cultural heritage i.
 Integrate climate change considerations The Vision and Guiding Principles of the Growth Plan are incorporated into MOP, including the following: Section 5 - Direct Growth (addresses prioritizing intensification) Section 6 - Value the Environment (addresses protecting natural heritage and responding to climate change) Section 7 - Complete Communities (addresses housing, cultural heritage and complete communities) Section 8 - Creating a Multi-modal City (addresses transportation infrastructure) Section 9 - Build A Desirable Urban Form (provides direction on how to accommodate growth) The applications are supportive of many Growth Plan principles; however, the manner in which the applications implement those principles will be evaluated against official plan policies and city guidelines.
 1.2.2 Legislative Authority General Statement of Intent: All decisions made on or after July 1, 2017 will conform with this Plan As illustrated through this table, MOP generally conforms to the Growth Plan .
 As the decision on the application will occur after July 1, 2017, it must conform to the Growth Plan 2017.
-1.2.3 How to Read this Plan General Statement of Intent for this Section: MOR has been reviewed in respect to the The applications have been reviewed accordingly General Statement of Intent for this Section.
-MOP has been reviewed in respect to the The applications have been reviewed accordingly.
+1.2.3 How to Read this Plan MOD has been an investigated The confiction have been discussed in the confiction of the confic General Statement of Intent for this Section: MOP has been reviewed in respect to the The applications have been reviewed accordingly.